se7entyse7en/lmcaraig.com/content/posts/understanding-image-histograms-with-opencv/post.md

 ## What is an image histogram?

 A **histogram** is a graph or a plot that represents the distribution of the pixel intensities in an image.
-In this post, we're going to focus on the RGB color space (see [here](color-quantization-using-k-means) if you want an explanation about the difference between some color spaces such as RGB and Lab), hence the intensity of a pixel is in the range $[0, 255]$.
+In this post, we're going to focus on the RGB color space, hence the intensity of a pixel is in the range $[0, 255]$.
 When plotting the histogram we have the pixel intensity in the X-axis and the frequency in the Y-axis.
 As with any other histogram, we can decide how many bins to use.

 A histogram can be calculated both for the grayscale image and for the colored image.
 In the first case we have a single channel, hence a single histogram.
 In the second case we have three channels, hence three histograms.